dyfet/hitycho/FEATURES.md

 Just some convenient C++ wrappers around system handles (file descriptors).
 It may add some process level functionality eventually, too.
 It is also meant to include the hpx init functions and be a basic application main include.
+This also includes injectable functions at forking to simplify process creation.
+For example, stdio redirection and process detach can be injected in a closure.

 ## threads.hpp